nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 It is worth noting that unlike the `AddCommand` which has a constructor that takes in a single passenger created and passed from `AddCommandParser`, the `PoolCommand` is constructed using the details specified and parsed from `PoolCommandParser`.
-The rationale is due the fact that a list of passengers have to be obtained from the indexes specified, which requires interactions with the model that is encapsulated within the methods of `PoolCommand`.
+The rationale is due the fact that a list of passengers have to be obtained from the indexes specified, which requires interactions with the model.
+This implementation would encapsulate the interactions with model within the methods of `PoolCommand`.

 ### Unpool feature